 Using Art Therapy as a way to Address Trauma

-Undoubtedly, art therapy’s best benefit is its ability to help people express and communicate in a way which traditional therapy may not allow.
+Undoubtedly, art therapy’s best benefit is its ability to help people express and communicate in a way that traditional therapy may not allow.
 Many who have developed self-harming behaviors such as eating disorders or substance abuse have done so as a result of traumatic experiences.
-Self-medicating with substances or even trying to gain control by utilizing unhealthy eating patterns can both be ways for individuals who have dealt with trauma to handle emotions which stem from it.
+Self-medicating with substances or even trying to gain control by utilizing unhealthy eating patterns can both be ways for individuals who have dealt with trauma to handle emotions that stem from it.
 So, when these individuals can no longer practice these self-harming behaviors as a way to deal with trauma, art therapy can be used as an alternative.
-Unlike traditional therapies, art therapy doesn’t require an individual to directly confront their traumatic experiences but to express feelings resulting from trauma in a creative way.
+Unlike traditional therapies, art therapy benefits people in that it doesn’t require an individual to directly confront their traumatic experiences.
+Instead, a person can express feelings resulting from trauma in a creative way.
 This allows individuals to cope with their trauma in a way they can control.

 Mediums Used for Art Therapy at The Willow Place for Women

 Here at The Willow Place for Women, we provide participants with art therapy sessions access to a number of 2 and 3-dimensional supplies.
 While each session may have a different intent, participants have the opportunity to utilize a number of mediums.
 Some specific mediums used in art therapy sessions may include:

 - Crafting, such as making a beaded necklace or paper mache mask

 All in all, using art therapy throughout treatment can help individuals deal with unhealthy emotions.
 Since it’s important to develop ways to deal with emotions that may lead to relapse once treatment concludes, it’s also important to establish healthy ways of reducing the chance of relapse.
 Art therapy benefits people by becoming an outlet for them.